RestingOwl owl logo RestingOwl

 May 14, 2026 · 10 min read

 What Is Cross-Site Scripting (XSS)?
-Types, Impact & How to Prevent It
+Impact and Prevention

 XSS lets attackers inject malicious JavaScript into pages viewed by other users, enabling session hijacking and account takeover.
 Learn the three types, what attackers can do, and the OWASP prevention checklist.